Vampyre: 1208: A Coterie Formed

 *”In a tavern dark where the shadows loom,

-Lived a vampire named Valen, who'd drink to his doom.
+Lived a vampire who drank to his doom.

-With a goblet of wine and a sinister grin,
+With a goblet of wine and a wicked grin,

-He'd whisper of nights when the hunt would begin..."
+He spoke of the nights when the hunt would begin.

 As Beoden's rich voice filled the clearing, Elizabeth found herself laughing despite the gravity of their situation.
 Even Pierre was tapping his foot slightly, a rare display of enjoyment.